advanced-security/monorepo-code-scanning-action/README.md

 When using `build-xml` you will need to define any variables used in the input file with concrete values, in a `variables` input, defining them in a YAML format dictionary.

-You can see an example of this XML format in this repository in `build-projects.xml`.
+You can see an example of this XML format in this repository in `./samples/build-projects.xml`.

 ## Scan

 The `scan` Action scans any changed projects using CodeQL, using just the changes to the defined projects.

 It can use a custom CodeQL scanning workflow to do manual build steps and any required preparation steps before the scanning, which must be located at `.github/workflows/codeql-custom-analysis.yml`, and activated using the input `custom-analysis: true`.

+You can see an example of this custom workflow in this repository in `./samples/codeql-custom-analysis.yml`.

 ## Replay or republish